harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ecs-agent-stop.md

 ### Common and AWS specific tunables

-Refer the [common attributes](../common-tunables-for-all-experiments) and [AWS specific tunable](./aws-experiments-tunables) to tune the common tunables for all experiments and aws specific tunables.
+Refer the [common attributes](../common-tunables-for-all-experiments) and [AWS specific tunable](./aws-experiments-tunables) to tune the common tunables for all faults and aws specific tunables.

 ### Agent Stop